lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 ## Replicates quality assessment

 This tool performs quality checks on an RNA-Seq experiment by analyzing abundance estimates across different samples, using a transcriptome assembled with Trinity.
+It's good to examine the data to ensure that biological replicates are well correlated, and also to investigate relationships among samples.

+If there are any obvious discrepancies among sample and replicate relationships such as due to accidental mis-labeling of sample replicates, or strong outliers or batch effects, we want to identify them before proceeding to subsequent data analyses (such as differential expression).

 The first step is to create a data frame describing the samples and specifying their corresponding experimental conditions.